-Food, Accommodation, Bedding, Amenities etc.
+Food, Accommodation, Bedding, Amenities etc. §27

 - 27.1 The Company shall provide, as a minimum, accommodation, recreational facilities and food and catering services in accordance with the standards specified in Title 3 to the draft ILO Consolidated Maritime Labour Convention 2006 and shall give due consideration to the Guidelines in that Convention - 27.2 In addition, the company shall provide the galley with all items of equipment normally required for cooking purposes.
-All items of equipment shall be of good quality. - 27.3The accommodation standards should generally meet those criteria contained in relevant ILO instruments relating to crew accommodation. - 27.4Seafarers will have access to free call on a one-off basis linked to compassionate circumstances as per Article 18.3 emergencies.
+All items of equipment shall be of good quality. - 27.3 The accommodation standards should generally meet those criteria contained in relevant ILO instruments relating to crew accommodation.